Portland Progress

 Status: In Progress

 Update: Added 15 new networked L2 EV chargers (2021).
 Met milestone 20% of spaces in new garages (2022).
-Installed neighborhood charging hubs at East End Community School and Deering Oaks Parking Lot, the first four DC fast chargers at the corner of Spring Street and High Street, and 8 EV chargers at the Homeless Service Center (2023).
+Installed neighborhood charging hubs at East End Community School and Deering Oaks Parking Lot, the first four DC fast chargers at the corner of Spring Street and High Street, and eight EV chargers at the Homeless Service Center (2023).
+Four additional DC fast chargers to be installed in 2025.

 Transformative potential: Equitable, regenerative, resilient